Sonia Haoa Cardinali: Archaeological investigations on Rapa Nui

 Haoa has collaborated with many Easter Island specialists, including Gonzalo Figueroa, Katherine and Michael Orliac, Christopher Stevenson, Sergio Rapu, and the Norwegian explorer Thor Heyerdahl.
 It was while working with Rapu and Heyerdahl in the 1980s that Haoa discovered the first eye of one of the moai (giant prehistoric statues), demonstrating that the statues originally had inlaid eyes of shell and obsidian.

 In 2009, Haoa and others established the Mata ki te Rangi Foundation with the support of Norwegian shipping magnate Fred Olsen.
 The aim of the foundation is to connect Easter Island to the rest of the Pacific through scientific research and culture.
 These efforts have been marked by an international conference of Pacific scholars held in Bali in 2016, and more recently by the International Conference on Early Pacific Migration and Easter Island, held on Easter Island in November 2018, attended by more than 140 researchers from all parts of the world.

 With Christopher Stevenson, Haoa has described agricultural methods including lithic mulching and the use of rock gardens, used by the prehistoric Rapanui people to increase productivity and help moisture retention in the soil.
 The findings reveal careful and intensive land management, and challenge the view that the prehistoric Rapanui suffered an environmental collapse before the arrival of the Europeans in 1722.

 Haoa's efforts, from recovery of archaeological skeletons to research and analyses, were instrumental in the comprehensive survey of Rapa Nui skeletal material by the anthropologists Vincent Stefan and George Gill.
-The studies have helped understand the origin and physical attributes of the prehistoric islanders.
+The studies have helped with understanding the origin and physical attributes of the prehistoric islanders.
 They have also helped challenge the widespread belief that the islanders engaged in wholesale warfare and cannibalism before European contacts in 1722.

 Haoa's contributions to Rapa Nui archaeology and cultural heritage were acknowledged through the award of an honorary doctorate by Uppsala University in January 2019.